A publication Monday through Friday covering news in Connecticut’s lower Naugatuck Valley — and just the lower Naugatuck Valley.

 That grant kept this non-profit site running for two years.

-More recently, we secured a grant from the Connecticut Health Foundation and two $15,000 grants from the Katharine Matthies Foundation.
+More recently, we secured a grant from the Connecticut Health Foundation, four grants from the Katharine Matthies Foundation and two more multi-year grants from the Valley Community Foundation.

 We’ve also been assisted by donations from readers, for which we are extremely grateful.